petermp79/coding-challenges/README.md

     There is a video explaining how a problem is solved for every problem on their site.
     It is a good educational and training source.

-    The cost is $125.00/year which is significantly cheaper than LEETCODE ($35.00/month).
+    The cost is $135.00/year which is significantly cheaper than LEETCODE ($35.00/month).

-- leetcode.com - One of the most popular sites on coding tests that recommended by most big tech companies, e.g. facebook, google, etc.  The site has tons of coding tests listed, it is mainly a site where people comes to hone their programming skills or get familiar with coding tests.
+- leetcode.com - One of the most popular sites on coding tests that recommended by all big tech companies, e.g. facebook, google, etc.  The site has tons of coding tests listed, but it is mainly a site where people comes to hone their programming skillset and get familiar with coding tests.

     Most problems listed can be accessed with a free account.
-However, a paid account will allow you to gain access to problems often used by big tech companies in their interview.
+However, a paid account will allow you gain access to problems often used by big tech companies in their interview.
     The cost of a leetcode paid account is $35.00/mo.
+I recommend you to save your solutions some places else before discontinuing your subscription service since you will not be able to access these problems after you end the subscription.
+I worked on many other problems when I had the subscription, but unable to access them afterward for adding to this repo after I ended the subscription.

-- geekstogeeks.com - A good coding test solution resource.
+- geekstogeeks.com - A good coding test solution resource is this website.
 You can find solutions to almost any coding test problems on this website.
 The site also offers plenty of articles on programming subjects that could be helpful in refreshing your skillsets.

 - I found this course "50 popular coding interview problems" on udemy.com to be very helpful.
   I got it for only $9.90 when it was on-sale.
 Maybe, you should get it for training.
 I dont